 All eggs should be fully submerged in the brine solution.
 So prepare 3-4 sterilized bottles if you plan to make more, so you won’t regret the waiting time you invested.

 1-1/2 cups salt

-Carefully place the eggs in a small mouth jar (or glass) container with a lid.
-Make sure not to get tiny cracks.
-Set is aside.
+Carefully place the eggs in a small mouth jar (or glass) container with a tight lid.
+Make sure not to get tiny cracks on the shells.
+Set it aside.

 In a saucepan, fill in with the water and bring to boil.
 Add the salt gradually and stir until the salt is completely dissolves.
 Remove from heat and set aside to completely cool.

 Pour the cooled salted water over the eggs in the bottle, make sure the eggs are completely submerged in the water.